YottaDB/YDBDoc/ProgGuide/functions.rst

 * The first expression specifies the sequence of octets that $ZLENGTH() "measures".
 * The optional second expression specifies the delimiter that defines the measure; if this argument is missing, $ZLENGTH() returns the number of bytes in the sequence of octets.
-* If the second argument is present and not null, $ZLENGTH() returns one more than the count of the number of occurrences of the second byte sequence in the first byte sequence; if the second argument is null , the M standard for the analogous $LENGTH() dictates that $ZLENGTH() returns a zero (0).$ZLENGTH() provides a tool for determining the lengths of a sequence of octets in two ways--bytes and pieces.
+* If the second argument is present and not null, $ZLENGTH() returns one more than the count of the number of occurrences of the second byte sequence in the first byte sequence; if the second argument is null , the M standard for the analogous $LENGTH() dictates that $ZLENGTH() returns a zero (0). $ZLENGTH() provides a tool for determining the lengths of a sequence of octets in two ways - bytes and pieces.
 The two argument $ZLENGTH() returns the number of existing pieces, while the one argument returns the number of bytes.

 +++++++++++++++++++++++
 Examples of $ZLENGTH()